 Students who receive federal and/or state funds administered by the Vernon College (VC) Office of Financial Aid, must demonstrate satisfactory academic progress.
 The student’s academic record at VC is used to measure satisfactory progress and all periods of enrollment at VC must be counted, including any semesters in which the student did not receive financial aid.
 There are three standards for satisfactory progress: cumulative grade point average (GPA), successful completion of courses, and time frame.

 Grade Point Average - Students must maintain a cumulative GPA of at least 2.0.
 Grades of A, B, C, D, F and WF contribute toward the cumulative GPA.
 Grades of W, P, I, AU, U and G do not.
 Students who do not have a VC academic history (first time college enrollment or incoming transfer students) will be assumed to be making satisfactory progress at the time of first enrollment.
 Developmental course work is not included in the cumulative GPA.
 The highest grade earned for a repeated course will be included in the student’s GPA.
-Students may be funded for a repeated course.
 Transfer grades are not included in the VC GPA calculation.

 Successful Completion of Courses - Students must successfully complete each semester at least 75% of all hours attempted as of their enrollment on the day after the census day.
 This includes both developmental and college level course work.
 Successful completion is measured by grades of A, B, C, D, and P. Grades of F, W, WF, U, I, G and AU are counted toward the total hours attempted but not successfully completed each semester.
 The 75% successful completion requirement of all courses also serves as the qualitative measure for remedial courses.